egoexpress/kubernetes-devopscamp/README.md

 If you want to get rid of the cluster you set up using VMs on GCE, just execute _delete_instances.sh_ to tear down the nodes.
 If you used your own nodes use _scripts/deinstall_kubernetes.sh_ to get rid of Kubernetes.
 Warning: This deinstalls Docker itself as well, so make sure you want that.
 Otherwise change the script accordingly.

+If you just want to reset the Kubernetes environment and start over again use the script _scripts/reset_kubernetes.sh_.
+*Note:* The command used herein was introduced in kubeadm 1.5, so this will not work in kubeadm 1.4.

 ## Sources/Further reading

 * [Installing Kubernetes on Linux with kubeadm](http://kubernetes.io/docs/getting-started-guides/kubeadm/)